 To disable AccelerateWP suite:

-cloudlinux-awp-admin set-suite --suite=accelerate_wp --disallowed --users=<username>
+cloudlinux-awp-admin set-suite --suites=accelerate_wp --disallowed --users=<username>

 To disable AccelerateWP Premium suite:

-cloudlinux-awp-admin set-suite --suite=accelerate_wp_premium --disallowed --users=<username>
+cloudlinux-awp-admin set-suite --suites=accelerate_wp_premium --disallowed --users=<username>

 To disable both suites:

-cloudlinux-awp-admin set-suite --suite=accelerate_wp,accelerate_wp_premium --disallowed --users=<username>
+cloudlinux-awp-admin set-suite --suites=accelerate_wp,accelerate_wp_premium --disallowed --users=<username>

 Use CLI commands to check AccelerateWP features status.